vinamrsachdeva/minerals/README.md

 # natres

 This repository contains data relevant to India's annual natural resource (coal, "minerals", oil, natural gas, forest) rents from 1971 to 2021 curated and estimated using several World Bank datasets.
-To understand how I estimated all values in the dataset, you can look at [this Google sheet](https://docs.google.com/spreadsheets/d/1-Mwd9Yjtlltwksodfiiu61RiXPQXot29MHr7BBSr_Hk/).
+To understand how I estimated all values in the dataset, you can look at [this spreadsheet](https://docs.google.com/spreadsheets/d/1-Mwd9Yjtlltwksodfiiu61RiXPQXot29MHr7BBSr_Hk/).

 {Forest to be added}